symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

     sudo docker-compose up --build --detach

-4. If you have installed the ``api-assembly`` distribution, verify that the node is running by opening a new browser tab with the following URL: ``localhost:3000/chain/height``.

 .. note:: To stop all the running services, run ``sudo docker-compose down`` under the same directory you executed the ``up`` command.

+If you have installed the ``api-assembly`` distribution, verify that the node is running by opening a new browser tab with the following URL: ``localhost:3000/chain/height``.

+4. After running the node for the first time, you can :doc:`change a set of properties <configuring-node-properties>` such as the node's public key or the :doc:`harvesting configuration <../../concepts/harvesting>`.

 *********************************
 Interacting with the test network